kontent-ai/delivery-sdk-js/readme.md

 If you want to use a proxy server, you need to use different domain or otherwise transform URL.
 By using `proxy` configuration option you can define your own base domains as well as URL format.
-This is useful if you need to for example hide the `projectId` from URL.
+This is useful if you need to for example hide the `environmentId` from URL.

 `IDeliveryClientProxyConfig` offers 3 ways of configuring proxy url: